christinatan1/christinatan1/README.md

 ### hi, I'm Christina! 👋

 - 📖 i'm pursuing a bachelor of engineering at the University of Michigan, studying computer science
-- 🌱 currently learning about data structures and algorithms
+- 🌱 currently learning about computer security
 - 🐣 i'm interested in web development and UX/UI design
 - 📫 reach me at: **ctann@umich.edu**
 - 😄 my pronouns are she/her/hers